Ascandinavian/earthfirst/aggregate.md

-✔ link mostly talks about a solution
+✔ mostly talks about a solution
+? needs more research

-✖ link mostly talks about a problem
+✖ mostly talks about a problem

 ------------------------------------